anatoliifrolov/postgres-cxx-client/README.md

 but of course runtime errors are unavoidable.
 Most of the time you're given two ways to deal with them depending on your attitude to exceptions.
-Lets discuss exceptions first.
+Let’s discuss exceptions first.

 An exception classes hierarchy consists of a base class `postgres::Error` and two classes derived from it: `postgres::LogicError` and `postgres::RuntimeError`.
 The `Error` in turn is a child of `std::exception`.
 The `LogicError` is triggered to indicate a bug in your code such as trying to access a row that is out of bounds or misusing the library in some other way.
-Runtime errors, e.g. a connection that's got broken, don't usually cause an exception to be thrown unless you explicitly tell to do that.
+Runtime errors, e.g. a connection that got broken, don't usually cause an exception to be thrown unless you explicitly tell to do that.

 Many library types provide two methods to check their status: `isOk()`